 David Lynch's 'Blue Velvet' Covers the Darkness

-How can we appreciate David Lynch's Blue Velvet, a film about America's private darkness, in an era when such anxieties, tensions, and corruptions are more openly apparent than they have been in some time?
+How can we appreciate David Lynch's Blue Velvet, a film about America's private darkness, in an era when such anxieties, tensions, and corruptions are so openly apparent?

 Blue Velvet